Good Food Sources of Vitamin B12

 Usable vitamin B12 is only found in animal products.
 Seaweed, algae, and spirulina contain vitamin B12, but in a form that cannot be well absorbed by the body.
 Fermented plant foods, such as tempeh and miso, are often said to contain vitamin B12.
 But, they actually contain virtually no measurable level of the vitamin.

-If you are a vegan, someone who does not eat eggs or dairy products, you will need to eat foods fortified with vitamin B12 or take supplements.
+If you are a vegan, someone who does not eat animal, eggs, or dairy products, you will need to eat foods fortified with vitamin B12 or take supplements.
 Commonly fortified foods include nutritional yeast, some breakfast cereals, soy milk products, and vegetarian burgers.
 Check the Nutrition Facts label on these foods for the amount of vitamin B12 they contain.

 Eat Right—Academy of Nutrition and Dietetics